randall-coding/jenkins-acorn/tutorial.md

 ## Jenkins
 [Jenkins](https://www.jenkins.io) is a versatile open-source automation server for continuous integration and delivery.
 It automates development stages like build, test, and deployment while supporting numerous plugins.
 Its extensibility makes it a staple in modern CI/CD toolchains.

 Jenkins excels in pipeline automation, allowing scripted workflows in various languages.
-It integrates seamlessly with version control systems, enabling automated builds upon code updates for a smoother workflow.
+It integrates seamlessly with version control systems, enabling automated builds triggered by code updates for a smooth workflow.
 This boosts development efficiency and reliability.

 In this tutorial we will deploy our Jenkins server using an Acorn image.